Nilajjana/rubics_cube_solver/README.md

 = 0
 ```

-### Edge Example
+### Edge Identification and Orientation

-The twelve edges are processed similarly:
+The twelve edges are processed similarly: each position's two observed stickers are compared to every edge identity's home pair in both orders — a match in the original order means `eo = 0`, a match in swapped order means `eo = 1`.
+A position that matches neither order for any identity throws `std::runtime_error`.

 ```text
 Edge UF: UR -> ep = 3, eo = 0